 Better yet, why read about it when you can buy one for yourself?
-Click here to view and purchase the KSP US X7 Monarch composite AR-15
+Click here to view and purchase the KSP US X7 Monarch polymer AR-15

-Lightweight, Durable, and Accurate – Kaiser X-7 Fusion Monarch: composite AR-15
+Lightweight, Durable, and Accurate – Kaiser X-7 Fusion Monarch: Polymer AR-15

 By Stan Skinner